8 ¿Cuál fue tu último viaje y cómo era?

 After watching the film, watch this video about Motorcycle Diaries and ethical travel by A Moonlighting English Teacher.

-After watching The Motorcycle Diaries Ethical Travel, go back to your answers in your document and see if you would like to change or alter any.
+After watching the video, The Motorcycle Diaries Ethical Travel, go back to your answers in your document and see if you would like to change or alter any.

 VI.
 Chapter 8 Final Assessment